- Creekside Community High School

 University of Oregon has long since made a name for itself in collegiate sports.
 And its new Jane Sanders Softball Stadium has quickly proven to be another worthy addition to the celebrated tradition of the athletic department.

 This new 1,500-seat stadium, 15,000-square-foot team building and practice facility with an indoor softball field gives the University of Oregon softball team an iconic place to build their fan base, showcase their talents, and train at a professional level.
-As the Mechanical, Electrical and Plumbing (MEP) Engineers of Record, Glumac worked closely with the Architect and Contractor to fulfill University of Oregon’s vision for the stadium.
+As the MEP Engineers of Record, Glumac worked closely with the Architect and Contractor to fulfill University of Oregon’s vision for the stadium.
 Creating systems that could not only meet U of O’s needs but also prove to be cost effective, energy efficient, and innovative.

 Immediately after its opening, University of Oregon discovered Jane Sanders Stadium was so popular that its 1,500 seats weren’t enough.
 This has led to the Project Team designing additional outfield seating to solve the problem of increased attendance.
 In the end this new sports complex not only achieved its goals, it far exceeded them, setting new standards for softball spaces and sports facilities alike.